Saranthegreat/buyem/README.md

 Username: saran@abc.com
 Password: 11111

+>> You can also create a new USER for your testing as well.

 DON'T FORGET TO CREATE A DATABASE NAMING "ecomm" AND IMPORT THE SQL FILE TO RUN.
 WITHOUT THE DATABASE THE PROJECT WON'T RUN.